START is currently seeking community organizations to host these training events. Contact firstname.lastname@example.org to learn more or apply.

-The National Consortium for the Study of Terrorism and Responses to Terrorism (START), a Department of Homeland Security Center of Excellence, created the FEMA-certified Coalition-Building for CVE and Community Resilience course to provide community-focused, multi-disciplinary, and rigorously-researched instruction on countering violent extremism.
+The National Consortium for the Study of Terrorism and Responses to Terrorism (START), a Department of Homeland Security Emeritus Center of Excellence and research center housed at the University of Maryland within the College of Behavioral and Social Sciences (BSOS), created the FEMA-certified Coalition-Building for CVE and Community Resilience (FEMA Course Number: MGT 459) course to provide community-focused, multi-disciplinary, and rigorously-researched instruction on countering violent extremism.
 The course promotes the notion that prevention and intervention efforts to address violent extremism can best be undertaken through a community partnership approach that makes use of existing local capacities to handle and prevent violence.
 Participants will receive instruction on how diverse community stakeholders may develop partnerships and multidisciplinary coalitions to collaboratively address the multidimensional needs of individuals and communities contending with violent extremism.

 This two-day, in-person training offers an opportunity for participants to develop a community-oriented plan for building partnerships and coalitions to address violent extremism and promote community resilience.
 Participants will be guided through designing a work plan for a multi-member CVE coalition that will assist in the implementation of CVE efforts at a local level.